Does this test have other names?

 What might affect my test results?

-Some medicines that alter blood clotting will affect your test results, including heparin and warfarin.
+Some medicines that alter blood clotting will affect your test results, such as heparin and warfarin.

 How do I get ready for this test?

 Tell your healthcare provider if you're taking any medicines, especially those that affect your blood's ability to clot.
-Also tell your provider about any over-the-counter medicines, vitamins, herbs, or supplements you are taking, too.
-Also discuss any health conditions you have and any history of unusual bleeding.
+Be sure your healthcare provider knows about all medicines, herbs, vitamins, and supplements you are taking.
+This includes medicines that don’t need a prescription and any illegal drugs you may use.

 Clinical use of coagulation tests.
 UpToDate.